bbauska/JS-Notes4Pros/README.md

 Section 42.2: Promise chaining 264
-Section 42.3: Waiting for multiple concurrent promises 265 Section 42.4: Reduce an array to chained promises 266 Section 42.5: Waiting for the first of multiple concurrent promises 267 Section 42.6: "Promisifying" functions with callbacks 268 Section 42.7: Error Handling 268
+Section 42.3: Waiting for multiple concurrent promises 265 Section 42.4: Reduce an array to chained promises 266 Section 42.5: Waiting for the first of multiple concu rrent promises267 Section 42.6: "Promisifying" functions with callbacks 268 Section 42.7: Error Handling 268
 Section 42.8: Reconciling synchronous and asynchronous operations 272